-Autohome WFOE, Chezhiying WFOE, Beijing Autohome Technologies Co., Ltd. ("Beijing Autohome Technologies"), Beijing Prbrownies, Hainan Chezhiyitong Information Technology Co., Ltd. ("Hainan Chezhiyitong") and Tianjin Autohome are recognized as "High-New Technology Enterprise" ("HNTE") and are eligible for a 15% preferential tax rate until 2024, 2023, 2023, 2023, 2023, 2022 and 2022, respectively, upon the completion of their filings with the relevant tax authorities.
+Autohome WFOE, Chezhiying WFOE, Beijing Autohome Technologies Co., Ltd. ("Beijing Autohome Technologies"), Beijing Prbrownies, Hainan Chezhiyitong Information Technology Co., Ltd. ("Hainan Chezhiyitong") and Tianjin Autohome are recognized as "High-New Technology Enterprise" ("HNTE") and are eligible for a 15% preferential tax rate until 2024, 2023, 2023, 2023, 2025 and 2025, respectively, upon the completion of their filings with the relevant tax authorities.
 The qualification as an HNTE is subject to annual evaluation and a three-year review by the relevant authorities in China.

-Chezhiying WFOE, Hainan Chezhiyitong and Tianjin Autohome are recognized as software enterprise ("SE") and are exempt from income tax for the tax year of 2019 and 2020 and enjoyed a 50% reduction in the statutory income tax rate of 25% for the tax year of 2021.
-Above three entities can continue to enjoy the 12.5% preferential tax rate for the years of 2022 and 2023 provided that they maintains their status as a SE during each relevant tax year.

-Beijing Prbrownies, and Tianjin Autohome were accredited as key software enterprise ("KSE") under the relevant PRC laws and regulations as well in the tax filing of 2021, which tax rate will continue to apply for so long as it maintains its key software enterprise status during each relevant tax year.
-Beijing Prbrownies enjoyed a more preferential enterprise tax rate of 10% for the tax years 2020 and 2021.
-Tianjin Autohome has enjoyed a tax exemption for the tax year of 2021.
+Chezhiying WFOE, Hainan Chezhiyitong and Tianjin Autohome are recognized as software enterprise ("SE") and could be exempt from income tax for the tax year of 2019 and 2020 and enjoyed a 50% reduction in the statutory income tax rate of 25% for the tax year from 2021 to 2023.
+Chezhiying WFOE and Hainan Chezhiyitong enjoyed a 50% reduction in the statutory income tax rate of 25% for the tax years of 2021 and 2022.
+They can continue to enjoy the 12.5% preferential tax rate for the tax year of 2023 provided that they maintain their status as a SE during each relevant tax year.
+Beijing Prbrownies, and Tianjin Autohome were accredited as key software enterprise ("KSE") under the relevant mainland China laws and regulations as well in the tax filing of 2021 and 2022, which tax rate will continue to apply for so long as it maintains its KSE status during each relevant tax year.
+Beijing Prbrownies enjoyed a more preferential enterprise tax rate of 10% for the tax years of 2021 and 2022.
+Tianjin Autohome has enjoyed a tax exemption for the tax years of 2021 and 2022.

-Except for the above-mentioned entities, the Company's remaining PRC subsidiaries and all the VIEs were subject to enterprise income tax at a rate of 25% for 2020, 2021 and 2022.
+Except for the above-mentioned entities, the Company's remaining mainland China subsidiaries and all the VIEs were subject to EIT at a rate of 25% for 2021, 2022 and 2023.

-The management subsequently assessed and concluded that uncertain preferential tax rates for certain subsidiaries were able to be realized in the year of 2022 and a reversal of RMB207.67 million (US\$30.11million) was recorded in the year of 2022, composed of current income tax expense of RMB196.54 million (US\$28.50 million) and deferred income tax expense of RMB11.13 million (US\$1.61 million).
-A reversal of RMB331.96 million and RMB348.59 million was also recorded in the year of 2020 and 2021, each composed of current income tax expense of RMB371.83 million and deferred income tax benefit of RMB39.87 million, current income tax expense of RMB30.65 million.
+The management subsequently assessed and concluded that uncertain preferential tax rates for certain subsidiaries were able to be realized in the year of 2023 and a reversal of RMB156.45 million (US\$22.03million) was recorded in the year of 2023, composed of current income tax expense of RMB180.15 million (US\$25.37million) and deferred income tax benefit of RMB23.70 million (US\$3.34 million).
+A reversal of RMB348.59 million and RMB207.67 million was also recorded in the year of 2021 and 2022, which composed of current income tax expense of RMB317.94 million and deferred income tax expense of RMB30.65 million, and current income tax expense of RMB 196.54 million and deferred income tax expense of RMB11.13 million, respectively.

-The basic earnings per share effects related to the preferential tax rate were RMB0.97, RMB1.11 and RMB0.54 (US\$0.08) after considering the effects of the Share Subdivision as detailed in Note 2(a) for the years ended December 31, 2020, 2021 and 2022, respectively.
+The basic earnings per share effects related to the preferential tax rate were RMB1.11, RMB0.54 and RMB0.56 (US\$0.08) after considering the effects of the Share Subdivision as detailed in Note 2(a) for the years ended December 31, 2021, 2022 and 2023, respectively.